-Wrecked Russian tank, skull and silence mark war anniversary
+People across the world gather to mark war anniversary

 LISBON, Portugal (AP) — A wrecked Russian tank put on display in Berlin, a bloody cake with a skull on top of it left in a Belgrade street and Ukraine’s yellow-and-blue flag held aloft in the sizzling Bangkok sun were among the memorials, stunts and ceremonies held across the world Friday to mark the anniversary of Moscow’s full-scale invasion of its neighbor.

+Commemorations of a grim year for Ukraine spread across the globe, drawing people to peace rallies and other events in the Middle East, Asia, Australia and Latin America.

-The rusting T-72 tank was placed outside the prominent Russian Embassy building on the German capital’s Unter den Linden boulevard.
+A rusting T-72 tank was placed outside the prominent Russian Embassy building on the German capital’s Unter den Linden boulevard.

 The tank was struck in the Kyiv region in the early stages of the war, which began on Feb.
 24, 2022.
 It was taken to Berlin by a private group, which said that the Ukrainian defense ministry’s Military History Museum loaned it.
 Destroyed Russian armor litters parts of Ukraine after months of battlefield setbacks for the Kremlin’s forces.